Appointment of Examiners - Guidelines

 The nomination and appointment of examiners is based on the principle that higher degree by research (HDR) candidates should receive an impartial examination by high quality examiners in the field of research.
 The purpose of these guidelines is to ensure the robust and transparent appointment process, recognising that this is a key step in the quality assurance of HDR thesis examination.

 Examiners of HDR theses are appointed by the University Research Committee, following advice and information provided by Faculties.
-Supervisors are asked to nominate potential examiners as per the Higher Degree by Research Policy – Schedule 2 Roles and Responsibilities of the Supervisory Team.
+Supervisors are asked to nominate potential examiners as per the Higher Degree by Research Policy

 The current Charles Sturt University Regulations relating to HDR thesis examination matters can be found in the Higher Degree by Research Policy.

 Academic examiners shall be of high academic standing in the field in which the candidate's research was conducted and, for professional doctorate examiners, shall demonstrate knowledge of the professional area in which the thesis is being examined.
 This is to the advantage of both the candidate and the University, preserving the value of the award and bringing the work of the HDR candidate to the attention of the scholarly community.